Waziup/waziup.io/content/dev-boards/wazidev/index.md

 {{<floating_image image="wazidev.png" float="right" width="400px" >}}

-**About Devboard:** WaziDev is a Sensing and Actuation platform for your applications!
-It can send your data up to 7 Km using the LoRa technology.
+**About Devboard:** WaziDev is a Sensing and Actuation development board for IoT applications.
+It transmits data up to 7Km using the RFM95W LoRa module with an embedded LoRa antenna.
 It is easily programmable and customizable, using Arduino technology.
-It is an ideal solution for start-ups and entrepreneurs who want to rapid prototype a IoT applications.
+Embedded is a Lipo battery charger for solar panels and low power options.
+An ideal solution for start-ups and entrepreneurs who want to rapidly prototype IoT applications

 **Features:**
 - Arduino Pro Mini compatible CPU